in-the-keyhole/khs-sherpa-spring/README.md

 Getting Started
 ---------------
+Validated with SPRING version 3.1.3-RELEASE

-Using Maven: add this dependency in your 'pom.xml' (available in Maven central repo)
+Using Maven: add this dependency in your 'pom.xml' (available in Maven central repo).

     <dependency>
    	 <groupId>com.keyholesoftware</groupId>